hesther/espsim/README.md

 ## Usage

-Within a python script, you can either use only the ESP similarity routine on previously embedded, aligned RDKit molecule objects using the function `GetEspSim()` or use `EmbedAlignConstrainedScore()` to embed, align and score molecules.
+Within a python script, you can either use only the ESP similarity routine on previously embedded, aligned RDKit molecule objects using the function `GetEspSim()` or use `EmbedAlignConstrainedScore()` to embed, align and score molecules with a common core, or `EmbedAlignScore()` to embed, align and score molecules without a common core.

 ### ESP similarity